paritytech/asset-transfer-api/README.md

 ## License

-The source code in this repository is distributed under the GPLv3 license.
+The source code in this repository is distributed under the Apache 2.0 license.
 See the <LICENSE> file.
 This source code comes with absolutely no warranty.
 Use at your own risk.

 ## Zombienet Testing